Food safety

 Hygiene

 Food should be stored, prepared and presented in a safe and hygienic environment.
 This is especially important when providing food for young children, as they may have a low resistance to food poisoning.
-It is also important that children are taught basic hygiene themselves, such as not eating food that has fallen on the floor, and washing their hands with soap and warm water before eating meals or snacks and after going to the toilet or handling animals.
+It is also important that children are taught basic hygiene rules such as:

 Ensure food is cooked until steaming hot to kill harmful bacteria, and is then cooled sufficiently before giving it to infants and young children.

-Wash all surfaces for preparing or eating food, especially chopping boards, with hot soapy water (and keep pets away from them).
+Wash all surfaces for preparing or eating food, especially chopping boards, with hot soapy water.
+Keep pets away from them.
 Make sure all bowls and spoons are washed with hot soapy water.
-Tea towels, kitchen cloths or sponges can harbour lots of germs, so wash them regularly.
+Tea towels, kitchen cloths and sponges can harbour lots of germs, so wash them regularly.